CSU-JPG/TextAtlas/evaluation/README.md

 # Evaluation Guidelines

 We provide detailed evaluation instructions.
+The evaluation should be conducted after you generate the images using your model.

-We offer two testing methods: one is through calling the Huggingface dataset loader, and the other is by building your own JSON for testing.
+We offer two evaluation methods: one is through calling the Huggingface dataset loader, and the other is by building your own JSON for testing.

 ## Using Huggingface Dataset
 When using this method, please ensure that the generated image names match the `image_path` in the data.